saschak07/product-details-be/Readme.md

 # Back-end for Product details search page

-This is back end service catering to all the search queries generated from the product details fron end application.
+This is backend service catering to all the search queries generated from the product details front end application.

 **Tech-stack**